athoune/node-tempest/README.md

 ### Worker

-Worker can be done with node, ruby, or with YOUR language.
+Worker can be made with node, ruby, or with YOUR language.

 You can launch many workers, they will rush to answer.